ipld/ipld/selectors/selectors.md

 ## be thought of like the 'continue' statement, or end of a for-loop body;
 ## it is *not* a 'goto' statement).
 ##
-## Be careful when using ExploreRecursive with a large maxDepth parameter;
+## Be careful when using ExploreRecursive with a large depth limit parameter;
 ## it can easily cause very large traversals (especially if used in combination
 ## with selectors like ExploreAll inside the sequence).
 ##
+## limit is a union type -- it can have an integer depth value (key "depth") or
-## If no maxDepth is specified, it is up to the implementation library using
+## no value (key "none").
+If limit has no value it is up to the
-## selectors to identify an appropriate max depth as neccesary so that recursion
+## implementation library using selectors to identify an appropriate max depth
-## is not infinite
+## as neccesary so that recursion is not infinite

 type ExploreRecursive struct {
 	sequence Selector (rename ":>")
-	maxDepth optional Int (rename "d")
+	limit RecursionLimit (rename "l")
 	stopAt optional Condition (rename "!") # if a node matches, we won't match it nor explore its children.
 }

+type RecursionLimit union {
+	| RecursionLimit_None "none"
+	| RecursionLimit_Depth "depth"
+} representation keyed

+type RecursionLimit_None struct {}
+type RecursionLimit_Depth int

 ## ExploreRecursiveEdge is a special sentinel value which is used to mark
 ## the end of a sequence started by an ExploreRecursive selector: the recursion